 Alternatives to in-person lessons

-If you wish to continue lessons, but are not comfortable with the in-person lesson procedures listed below, I will still be offering remote lessons via Zoom.
+If you wish take lessons, but are not comfortable with the in-person lesson procedures listed below, I will be offering remote lessons via Zoom.
 These lessons will be offered to students who are continuing their study of an instrument, but not to students just starting out on an instrument.

 Procedures for in-person lessons